Pensions news update

 McCloud – Remediable Service Statements

-Retired members and others who have taken benefits from the TPS will soon be in a position to make a choice on final salary or career average benefits for the April 2015 to March 2022 period.
+Retired members and others who have taken benefits from the TPS either are, or will shortly be able to make a choice on final salary or career average benefits for the April 2015 to March 2022 period.

-The Public Service Pensions and Judicial Offices Act 2022 provides that members should receive a ‘Remediable Service Statement’ (RSS) within 18 months of 1 October 2023.
-The RSS will include details of remedy period benefits calculated under final salary and career average rules to allow members to make an informed choice.
+The Public Service Pensions and Judicial Offices Act 2022 provides that members should receive a ‘Remediable Service Statement’ (RSS) within 18 months of 1 October 2023 (i.e. by 31 March 2025).
+The RSS will include details of the remedy period benefits calculated under final salary and career average rules to allow members to make an informed choice.

-Active members must subsequently receive an RSS every year annually.
+Active members must subsequently receive an RSS every year.
 Deferred members can request an RSS each year.
 When members apply for retirement benefits, they will receive an RSS which includes their final benefit calculations.
 They will have 12 months from the RSS to make a choice.
-If no choice is made then the pension cannot be processed.
+If no choice is made, then the pension cannot be processed.
 A member can change their choice at any point before their application for retirement benefits has been processed.

 Cash Equivalent Transfer Values (CETVs) and Pension Sharing Orders (PSOs)